Command and control

 Defensive activity designed to protect information and systems against offensive cyber operations.

-Malicious activity designed to covertly collect information from an adversary’s computer systems for intelligence purposes without causing damage to those systems.
-Can be conducted by state or non-state entities, and can also include theft for commercial advantage.
+Malicious activity designed to covertly collect information from a target's computer systems for intelligence purposes without causing damage to those systems.
+It can be conducted by state or non-state entities, and can also include theft for commercial advantage.

-An identified occurrence of a system, service or network state indicating a possible breach of information security policy or failure of safeguards, or a previously unknown situation that may be security relevant.
+An identified occurrence of a system, service or network state indicating a possible breach of information security policy, failure of safeguards, or a previously unknown situation that may be security relevant.

 The CIMA provides Australian governments with guidance on how they will collaborate in response to, and reduce the harm associated with, national cyber incidents.